 So after that stressful rite of passage known as a job search, a company finally gave you an offer.
 Congratulations!
 Or maybe you were recently married, had a baby, or went through any number of life changes that would impact your finances.
 These are all cases in which you may find yourself filling out a W-4 form.
-If you’re new to these, you may be wondering what the “right” numbers to put on each line are and what effect they have.
+If you’re new to these, you may be wondering how to fill out a W-4 — what the “right” numbers to put on each line are, and what effect they have.
 In that case, we wrote this blog post just for you, to help guide you so that you can be confident when entering those amounts.
 We have to caution you that we are not providing you with any tax advice, and that you should consult a tax professional if you have any questions about the W-4 or concerns that you are not filling it in correctly.

 What is a W-4?

 Essentially, a W-4 is how you let your employer know the amount that should be taken out of your paycheck for taxes.
 When you start a new job, you’re required to fill one out — but, you can also update them at any point.
 If your financial situation changes, such as with a marriage, divorce, birth of a child, move to a new home, etc., you may want to fill out a new form to be sure you have the money you need to cover daily expenses.

 How to fill out a W-4